Crisis Recovery insurance means you can focus on getting better, without worrying about how you’re going to get by once you recover.

 Crisis Recovery Insurance (AKA Trauma Insurance or Recovery Insurance) provides a lump sum payment if one of the many insured trauma events listed in the policy, were to happen to you, such as being diagnosed with advanced cancer or having a major heart attack or stroke.

 A serious illness puts stress on your mental and emotional well being.
 It can be financially devastating for you and your family.
+Crisis Recovery insurance is designed to pay you an immediate lump sum of money to help with recovery and income liquidity if you are diagnosed with one of the listed medical events.

-What's the chance of needing it?
+What's the chance of needing Crisis Recovery Insurance?

 - There is a 1 in 3 chance of needing to claim on a Crisis Recover policy during your lifetime.
 (This type of policy is the one you will more likely than not, need to claim upon).

-You’ll usually receive a lump sum payment that you can use to cover things like out of pocket medical expenses and regular living costs.
+You’ll usually receive a lump sum payment that you can use to cover things like out-of-pocket medical expenses and regular living costs.
 This means you can focus on getting well, without worrying about how you’re going to get by once you recover.

 Different policies have different levels of cover for specific conditions; such as being diagnosed with advanced cancer, major heart attack or stroke, advanced dementia or cancers.
 Your Unusual Risks Financial Adviser can help map these benefits to your specific needs.